 This pizza sauce recipe makes enough sauce for 3-4 medium 10-15" pizzas.
 Topping quantities provided are for 1 medium pizza.

-If the cheese is too soft to grate, pop it in the freezer for 10-15 minutes prior to grating.
+If the cheese is too soft to grate, pop it in the freezer for 10-15 minutes first.

-If you're nervous about the heat of the hot honey, you can use as few as just one arbol chile for the most mild heat.
-In that case, you may want to let it infuse for even longer, at least 20 minutes, before straining it.
+If you're nervous about the heat of the hot honey, you can use as few as just one arbol chile for the mildest heat.

-Homemade hot honey pizza is best same day, eaten as soon as possible after it comes out of the oven.
+Homemade hot honey pizza is best eaten the same day, as soon as possible after it comes out of the oven.
 To store, wrap any leftover hot honey pizza slices in foil or plastic wrap and refrigerate for up to 3 days.
-Reheat day-old or cold pizza in a dry skillet over medium heat, or on a foil-lined baking sheet in the oven at 350°F for 10-15 minutes (or until the cheese is melted again).
+Reheat day-old or cold pizza on a foil-lined baking sheet in the oven at 350°F for 10-15 minutes (or until the cheese is melted again).
 Keep an eye on it — the honey has sugar in it, you don't want it to burn!